When to go to the emergency department

 Emergency departments across Yale New Haven Health are helping to treat patients with COVID-19.
 But those doctors are still committed to helping patients with other emergencies.
 If you have symptoms related to COVID-19, such as fever, cough and difficulty breathing, call your doctor before you head to the emergency room.
 However, if you are experiencing another medical emergency, get immediate help.

 Signs of a stroke:

-Joseph Schindler, MD, clinical director of the Yale New Haven Health Stroke Center, said they’ve seen a decrease in stroke patients coming to the hospital over the last month.
+Joseph Schindler, MD, clinical director of the Yale New Haven Health Stroke Center, said they saw a decrease in stroke patients coming to the hospital in the beginning of the pandemic.
 Dr. Schindler said patients who have minor signs of stroke may be reluctant to go to the emergency department because they’re afraid of being exposed to COVID-19.
 But even minor symptoms need attention.